KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 not simply free or determined.
 It exists along a **spectrum of volitional resonance**.

-What we call “free will”
+What we call "free will"
 is a **distributed expression**
 of the **Divine Impulse** within **Aion**,
 unfolding through form, embodiment,
-and one’s place in the **spiral of emanation**.
+and one's place in the **spiral of emanation**.

 It is not a rejection of **structure** —
 it is the **play of will within structure**,